GenaiTechne/gtsystem/README.md

 11. **Visual chat on OpenAI:** Explore `11-chat-openai.ipynb` for visual chat using OpenAI GPT4-Turbo.

 ## What's New

+### 2024-04-17 (Release 0.1.3)

+- Save, list, load, and render chat for Bedrock/Claude3
+- Save, list, load, and render chat for Anthropic
+- Save, list, load, and render chat for OpenAI

 ### 2024-04-15 (Release 0.1.2)